 Third World Co-op

-TWC creates a space full of people of color who help to foster a warm, welcoming environment full of sweet love, good food and mad dancing in the kitchen.
-This is a community where I know folks will hear what I’m saying and understand me.
+TWC creates a space which fosters a warm, welcoming environment full of sweet love, good food and mad dancing in the kitchen.
+A member wrote, “This is a community where I know folks will hear what I’m saying and understand me.
 My favorite part of TWC is the PEOPLE!
-And the comfy couch.
+And the comfy couch.”

-Third World Co-op is for lack of a better term “the Sh!t” because it has since its inception served as a political and safe-space for students who have felt marginalized by CDS and the Oberlin College Community on the basis of race, class, gender, sex, and/or sexuality.
-For me, being a member of TWC is about being part of a legacy and community that have emphasized change, resistance, solidarity, and the freedom of cultural and political expression.
+Member Lauren Salazar wrote, “For me, being a member of TWC is about being part of a legacy and community that have emphasized change, resistance, solidarity, and the freedom of cultural and political expression.

 In Third World Co-op, I know everyone’s name and everyone knows mine.
-We are a small community in which camraderie is great and cliques are few.
+We are a small community in which camaraderie is great and cliques are few.
 I won’t paint a rosy picture by saying that we’re totally united both politically and socially – that’s not always true.
 However, I appreciate the fact that friendliness overrides differences and we can come together on many issues.
-As a first year, Third World Co-op has been a support network that has helped me find a place on this campus, and I am excited to eat there for the rest of my time at Oberlin.
+As a first year, Third World Co-op has been a support network that has helped me find a place on this campus, and I am excited to eat there for the rest of my time at Oberlin.”

-— Lauren Salazar
+— Lauren Salazar, Aaron Henry